ecyrb/sim-racing-notes/docs/bathurst.md

 #### 3. Static shots of the track are preferred.

 Static cameras don't move, so you're less likely to become confused about which direction you're facing.
 And you can set the camera up so that your view isn't obscured.
-See also exhibit B: The chopper view of the BMW coming down the mountain:\
+See also exhibit Y: The chopper view of the BMW coming down the mountain:\
 ![](img/chopper_view.png)

 Unfortunately, trees, walls, bridges, and long straightaways make achieving this goal difficult; I cheated and used a few chase cams on straightaways.